DMacMakes/dmacdocs/content/en/torrens/ise102/week1/index.md

 Before we learn computer language, let's write the instructions in a language we know.
 English!

 Computer, please:
 1. Ask us for our name
 2. Receive our name via keyboard
 3. Remember our name
 4. Know the special knighting words
 5. Combine our name with the knighting words
-6. Print out the resulting sentence, so we know we're knights.
+6. Point out the resulting sentence, so we know we're knights.

 ## Don't Panic: Four Basic Features